GiA's Online Gallery

 A message I come back to often is: “the light found me in my darkness.”
 I use bright colors on dark backgrounds to show the balance between pain and hope, struggle and healing.
 I want my art to show others that even in hard times, there’s always a way through.

-Lately, I’ve been trying to be more thoughtful about what I create, making sure each piece means something to me.
+Lately, I’ve been trying to be more intentional about what I create, making sure each piece means something to me.
 My art is my voice, my therapy, and my way of showing others that beauty can come from even the darkest moments.

 2024